 If your FAFSA was selected for verification, the clock matters more than almost anything else.
-Plan on roughly 2-4 weeks of review once your school has a complete packet, then about 5 business days for your aid to disburse — but the deadline that can actually cost you money is the federal Pell deadline, which is your school’s published date or 120 days after your last day of enrollment, whichever comes first.
-Miss that one and the Pell Grant for the year is gone.
+Plan on roughly 2-4 weeks of review once your school has a complete packet, then about 5 business days for your aid to disburse.
+But the deadline that can actually cost you money is the verification deadline, and for 2026-27 it is published and firm: your documents must reach your school by the earlier of 120 days after your last date of enrollment or September 18, 2027, and your school may set a date before that.
+Miss it and Pell eligibility for the year is gone.
 Here’s the full timeline and how to beat it.

 How long does FAFSA verification take?